Apply now: Bristol Myers Squibb’s Golden Ticket—$50K lab credit to LabCentral >

 Share :

 Our panel, Art as Resistance and Restoration, carried those themes forward into rich, vulnerable, and thought-provoking dialogue.
 Huge thanks to the brilliant artists who participated and to the incomparable Amanda Shea for moderating with such clarity, care, and wisdom.
-Amanda’s gift for holding space-especially when it comes to conversations at the intersection of art, identity, and justice-is unparalleled.
+Amanda’s gift for holding space especially when it comes to conversations at the intersection of art, identity, and justice is unparalleled.

-They reflected on the words of Lucille Clifton, the poet and environmentalist who wrote:
+She reflected on the words of Lucille Clifton, the poet and environmentalist who wrote:

-being property once myself
+"being property once myself

 i have a feeling for it,